 Following in the footsteps of ancient Silk Road traders, modern travellers come to Tajikistan to experience a magical journey across the ‘Roof of the World,’ a land of soaring mountain ranges, deep ravines and high-altitude deserts.

-Although Tajikistan is one of the most remote countries in the world, even the most isolated and inaccessible nooks of this nation host life; the mountains and deserts are home to Kyrgyz nomads, who eke out simple, self-sufficient lives as they have done in the region for generations.
+Although Tajikistan is one of the most remote countries in the world, even its most inaccessible nooks host life; the mountains and deserts are home to Kyrgyz nomads, who eke out simple, self-sufficient lives as they have done for generations.
 Intrepid travellers will endure some of the coldest temperatures on the planet to visit them, but these chilly conditions are tempered by the Kyrgyz’s warm hospitality.

-Over in the east, the mountains plateau into a vast, high-altitude desert, which looks like a lunar-like landscape.
-This is a hostile part of the world, as the adventurer Marco Polo noted when he travelled through the region.
+Over in the east, the mountains plateau into a vast, high-altitude desert that looks like the surface of the moon.
+This is a hostile part of the world, as Marco Polo noted when he travelled through the region.
 “No birds fly here because of the height and the cold,” he wrote.

 But Tajikistan isn’t about the destination, it’s about the journey; a journey through history and geography, where warm a welcome awaits those intrepid enough to visit.